Is the Perseverance of the Saints a Biblical Concept?

 I like to recite this verse.
 “Let the words of my mouth and the meditation of my heart be acceptable in thy sight, Oh Lord, my strength, and my redeemer” (Psalms 19:14).
 Don’t play Russian Roulette with your salvation.
 Stop procrastinating about repenting.
 Too many times I hear of tragedies that occur throughout the world.
 Sometimes, I hear that the person was a born-again Christian and had a heart for people.
 Other times, I don’t hear anything.
 I often wonder if that individual had an opportunity to be saved or were they already saved.
 Or were they cut down too soon and didn’t have a chance to be saved.
 We must come to the realization that not everyone on the planet is a Christian.
 Unfortunately, everyone is not going to heaven.
 And yes, there are many people in hell at this hour.
 Let us work to stay rapture-ready.
 Let’s witness to people who we know are not saved.
 Stop wasting time trying to recruit people from church to church to church.
 You should instead try to witness to the lost.
 It is easy to recruit people from other churches.
 They are already saved.
 Can you save someone who is not a Christian?
 That is the question.

-Why Is This Concept Important to Know?
+Why Is the Perseverance of the Saints Important to Know?

 This concept is important because sometimes we set high standards for ourselves.
 Some people are perfectionists.
 God does not require that we be perfect.
 That is why He sent His Son Jesus to be a ransom for us.
 Jesus stands in the gap for us pleading our case so that we don’t have to be perfect.
 We do have to accept Jesus as Savior so that He can stand in the gap for us.
 We also need to know that staying saved is a job.
 You must be conscious of what you do, how you treat people, and what you say.
 You receive professional development on your job or in your career.
 Christians should invest in professional development as well.
 It’s called Bible study.
 Study to show thyself approved unto God, a workman that needeth not to be ashamed rightly dividing the word of truth (2 Timothy 2:15).